By Stephani Martinell Eaton

 First, what makes Angelella Editorial different from other editorial companies?

-Diane: We’re small enough to work as a team, but large enough to offer a range of perspectives and experiences to prospective clients.
+Diane: We’re small enough to work as a team,

 Continue Reading Editor Interview: Angelella Editors on Freelance Editing »